CodeLikeAGirl29/nd0191-c1-myreads/README.md

 ![Udacity](https://camo.githubusercontent.com/b3f849182e8fe65cf6efcfc36bc941e4af207ac7f08017a33c37ffbe9e2e0219/68747470733a2f2f696d672e736869656c64732e696f2f7374617469632f76313f7374796c653d666f722d7468652d6261646765266d6573736167653d5564616369747926636f6c6f723d323232323232266c6f676f3d55646163697479266c6f676f436f6c6f723d303242334534266c6162656c3d)

 This started as the React Fundamentals project for Udacity's Nanodegree.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+This is my implementation of the MyReads Book Lending site.

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React